umosys/ova/README.md

 ---

-## What's New In 1.2.0
+## What's New In 1.3.0

+> Breaking change: Renamed 'arrayType' rule to 'elementType' to be consistent with new rules for array elements

+- Added 'elementNull' rule to check for array element null
+- Added 'elementMin' rule to check for array element number minimum value
+- Added 'elementMax' rule to check for array element number maximum value
+- Added 'elementMinLength' rule to check for array element string minimum length
-- Added 'eq' rule to check for string/number equality
+- Added 'elementMaxLength' rule to check for array element string minimum length

 ## Installation